How to Upgrade to Magento 2.3: Update & Error Fixes

 To prepare your environment to the upgrade to Magento 2.3, complete the following prerequisites:

-• Complete the Update and upgrade checklist to avoid possible errors during the process;
+- Complete the to avoid possible errors during the process;

-• Set the pub directory root: create a subdomain or docroot that uses the Magento installation directory as its root, and run the System Upgrade utility using that subdomain if you already set the Magento root directory to <your Magento install dir>/pub;
+- Set the pub directory root: create a subdomain or docroot that uses the Magento installation directory as its root, and run the using that subdomain if you already set the Magento root directory to <your Magento install dir>/pub;

 Upgrade to Magento 2.3 via Command Line